 - Information in the current Needs Assessment will be further detailed and analyzed to provide the most up-to-date information for the MPO and the public.
-This will include incorporating the new transportation demand model base year of 2010, which was developed using new census data and updated data sets, and a 2035 No-Build Scenario. - Produce summaries of Paths to a Sustainable Region as outreach to the public as needed. - Address any comments or changes required from comments from the Federal Highway Administration and Federal Transit Administration or changes to the State Implementation - Continue to develop performance measures to be used in monitoring the implementation of the LRTP and TIP.
+This will include incorporating the MPO regional travel demand model set's new base year of 2010, which was developed using new census data and updated data sets, and a 2035 no-build scenario. - Produce summaries of Paths to a Sustainable Region as outreach to the public as needed. - Address any comments or changes required from comments from the Federal Highway Administration and Federal Transit Administration or changes to the State Implementation Plan. - Continue to develop performance measures to be used in monitoring the implementation of the LRTP and TIP.

-FUNDING FUNDING RECIPIENT(S) FUNDING SOURCE(S 5) CTPS MAPC MassDOT FFY13 Total Budget PL MPO §5303 SPR MassDOT MassDOT §5303 МВТА Other
+FUNDING RECIPIE NT(S) FUNDING SOURCE(S 5)

+CTPS MAPC MassDOT FFY13 Total Budget PL MPO \$5303 SPR MassDOT MassDOT §5303 МВТА Other

+\$200,000 \$200,000 \$140,000 \$60,000